szymonbalicki/Dataset-covers-Spotify-Wrapped-2025-data.sql/README.md

 # 🎧 Spotify Data Analysis (2025)

-## 📌 Project Overview
+## 📌 Business Question
-This project analyzes Spotify streaming data for 2025 to identify trends in song popularity, artist dominance, and ranking dynamics.
+Which artists and songs dominate Spotify in 2025, and how does streaming volume influence ranking presence?

----
+This project analyzes Spotify data using SQL to uncover patterns in popularity, dominance, and ranking dynamics.

 ## 🛠️ Tools & Technologies
 - SQL (SQLite)